ar-blues/EtsyApp/README.txt

 Test:

-	Unit Test cases are present in the test/ folder
+	Unit Test cases are present in the test/ folder.
+The testEtsyApp.java is present as a standalone file.
+If the file has to be deployed as a solution it can be included in the build.xml for testing purposes.

 Installation: